-Districts across the country have implemented innovative strategies to address these issues, including developing stateof-the-art magnet schools, establishing open enrollment policies, or changing feeder patterns to promote diversity.
-However, many school districts lack the resources necessary to meaningfully address school segregation in their communities, including nearly 30 districts who applied for the Obama-era integration grant that Trump Administration eliminated.
+Districts across the country have implemented innovative strategies to address these issues, including developing state-of-the-art magnet schools, establishing open enrollment policies, or changing feeder patterns to promote diversity.

-About the Strength in Diversity Act of 2023
+About the Strength in Diversity Act of 2025

-The Strength in Diversity Act of 2023 helps fulfill the promise of equity in education by offering support to districts that are developing, implementing, or expanding school diversity initiatives.
+The Strength in Diversity Act of 2025 helps fulfill the promise of equity in education by offering support to districts that are developing, implementing, or expanding school diversity initiatives.
 The bill:

 - Establishes a grant program that provides federal funding to support voluntary local efforts to increase diversity in schools.
-Grants could fund a range of proposals, including (but not limited to): - Studying segregation, evaluating current policies, and developing evidence-based plans to address socioeconomic and racial isolation. - Establishing public school choice zones, revising school boundaries, expanding equitable access to transportation for students, or improving open enrollment processes. - Creating or expanding innovative school programs that can attract students from outside the local area. - \circ $\;$ Recruiting, hiring, and training new teachers and improving teacher diversity. - Supports the development and maintenance of best practices for grantees and experts in the field of school diversity. - Grant funding would be available to school districts, independently or in collaboration with neighboring districts, as well as regional educational authorities and educational service agencies.
+Grants could fund a range of proposals, including (but not limited to): - Studying segregation, evaluating current policies, and developing evidence-based plans to address socioeconomic and racial isolation. - o Establishing public school choice zones, revising school boundaries, expanding equitable access to transportation for students, or improving open enrollment processes. - o Creating or expanding innovative school programs that can attract students from outside the local area. - o Recruiting, hiring, and training new teachers and improving teacher diversity. - Supports the development and maintenance of best practices for grantees and experts in the field of school diversity. - Grant funding would be available to school districts, independently or in collaboration with neighboring districts, as well as regional educational authorities and educational service agencies.